onierstrasz/onierstrasz.github.io/_teaching/2022-05-20-ABitOfSmalltalk.md

 type: "Guest lecture"
 permalink: /teaching/2022-05-20-ABitOfSmalltalk
 venue: "University of Bern"
-date: 2025-05-02
+date: 2026-05-01
 location: "Bern, Switzerland"
 ---

-This guest lecture for the Bachelors course, [Programming 2 (introduction to object-oriented design)](https://seg.inf.unibe.ch/teaching/current/p2/) taught by [Timo Kehrer](https://seg.inf.unibe.ch/people/timo/), was given on May 20, 2022 at the University of Bern, and repeated on May 12, 2023, May 9, 2024 and May 2, 2025.
+This guest lecture for the Bachelors course, [Programming 2 (introduction to object-oriented design)](https://seg.inf.unibe.ch/teaching/current/p2/) taught by [Timo Kehrer](https://seg.inf.unibe.ch/people/timo/), was first given on May 20, 2022 at the University of Bern, and repeated in 2023, 2024, 2025 and 2026.
 The lecture consists of a live demo of the Smalltalk programming language in the [Glamorous Toolkit environment](https://gtoolkit.com).
 The lecture relies on a demo of the Ludo game which was the subject of students group work during the course.
 During the lecture we see two alternative implementations of the game and how their internal implementation is visualized and documented in the environment.